UNICT-Fake-Audio/fake-audio-detector/README.md

 Simple audio features extractor made for [CVPR 2022 - Workshop on Media Forensics](https://sites.google.com/view/mediaforensics2022/).

-⚠️ TODO: I have to update the models, the current ones could not work properly ⚠️, but the based logic and the feature extraction is the one described in the paper.

 ## Requirements

 Install Python3.9.12+ and the related dependencies using: